mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/auto-pools/index.md

 Using the Auto Pools feature streamlines deployment by enabling [pools](/mesosphere/dcos/services/edge-lb/1.5/concepts/how-edge-lb-works/#edge-lb-pool) to be automatically configured, started, and stopped using Marathon&trade; app labels or SDK task labels (annotations).

 Edge-LB automatically provisions pools using pool templates.
 A default pool template is created at the time of Edge-LB installation.
 The template is rendered into a pool configuration based on the values of the app / task [labels](#supported-labels) that follows.
+Use the command ```dcos edgelb pool-template show default``` to show the default Auto Pool template, which is always available unless the default Auto Pool is disabled on install of the Edge-LB service.
+If you have already created a pool, you can get the template through Edge-LB when you install it using ```dcos edgelb template show <pool_name>``` for the pool haproxy template.

 # Default Pool